serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

     ClientSecret: ${env:AMAZON_CLIENT_SECRET}
 ```

-And execute the following command.
+Then, execute the following command.

 ```
 $ sls alexa auth
 ```

 This command opens the login page of Amazon.com in your  browser.
 And you will be redirected to `localhost:3000` after the authentication.
 If the authentication is successful, you can see the message **"Thank you for using Serverless Alexa Skills Plugin!!"**.

-**Warning:** The security token expires in **1 hour**.
-If authentication error occurs, please re-execute the command.
-I plan to implement automatic token refreshing in the future.
+**WARNIG:** The security token expires in **1 hour**.
+Therefore, if authentication error occurs, please re-execute the command.
+I'm planning to implement automatic token refreshing in the future.

 # Create your skill
 Let's make your skill.
 Execute the following command.